 Waikiki Nightlife | What To Expect 🤷♂️

 Don’t come to Hawaii looking for the next big club scene.
 This place is not about that.
-The nightlife in Hawaii has been slowing down for years ever since they got rid of all the fun bars in Waikikik.
-There are a few old school place left, but for the most part, the bars are a little more high end.
+The nightlife in Hawaii has been slowing down for years ever since they got rid of all the fun bars in Waikiki.
+There are a few old school places left, but for the most part, the bars are a little more high end.
 Not like you have to dress up, but the drinks are more expensive, and the environment is more chill.
 Try something like this place if you like the dive bars to star off the night.

 - Lewers Lounge– Unique among Waikiki bars, our lounge is the perfect place for an early evening or after-dinner drinks.

 - Dukes- Fun and loud, this iconic bar is the best way to enjoy a Mai Tai and feel like you are a tourist in Hawaii